 - Talk less about yourself, and more about your customer and what they are going through.
 If you created a product that solves a specific pain point of a friend or family member, tell that story!
 Chances are your customer will be able to relate.
 Don’t bore them by writing about how many units you sell and what your dog’s name is.

 - Have a link that goes straight to your product page.
 Make it easy for them to find your product again.

 Contact us page.

 - Contact details.
 Here you’ll want to provide the email address you created earlier, as well as a working phone number.
-I highly recommend using a separate cell phone number for your business and offering WhatsApp as a point of contact as well.
+I highly recommend using a separate cell phone number for your small online business and offering WhatsApp as a point of contact as well.
 Whatsapp is becoming extremely popular, and we’ve definitely found that our clients prefer it.

 - Include opening hours, and make sure they’re accurate.
 People are extremely picky.